kelset/react-native-new-arch-limits/README.md

 - ✅ add "status code" to show which state the thing is in (old/new arch, concurrent on/off) (hats off to [@tido64](https://github.com/tido64) for [this](https://github.com/microsoft/react-native-test-app/blob/trunk/example/App.js#L159-L169))
 - ✅ do basic tests
-- 🟡 add libraries and sample code one by one, in old arch
+- ✅ add libraries and sample code one by one, in old arch
-- 🟡 do the tests (new arch on first)
+- ✅ do the tests (new arch on first)
-- 🟡 get the app in shape for turning on in new arch proper
+- ✅ get the app in shape for turning on in new arch proper
+- 🟡 test the TM only mode in Android
 - 🟡 summarize the whole thing into some learnings